-- Incurred Development Factor Method (DFM) used either in isolation for 'Fire and other property damage' classes or in combination with other methods for liability and latent classes; - Bornhuetter-Ferguson Method (BF) used primarily for more recent development years for the liability classes; - Frequency-Severity Approach, either deterministic for liability classes or stochastic for latent claims; - scenarios framework for Events Not In Data (ENID), which generally would not have been foreseen at the time of writing the policies; - exposure based methods are used to assess Covid-19 loss of profits reserves, based on policy terms and limits and propensity to claim assumptions. - Simplified methods like scaling based on exposure measures for smaller territories; and - discontinued and inwards reinsurance businesses are either a fixed percentage of case outstanding or a fixed amount. - The premium provision uses realistic business planning assumptions relating to the future accident year period, adjusted if necessary to ensure no credit is taken for planned future rating or underwriting actions, or expense efficiency improvements.
+- Incurred Development Factor Method (DFM) used either in isolation for 'Fire and other property damage' classes or in combination with other methods for liability and latent classes; - Bornhuetter-Ferguson Method (BF) used primarily for more recent development years for the liability classes; - Frequency-Severity Approach, either deterministic for liability classes or stochastic for latent claims; - scenarios framework for Events Not In Data (ENID), which generally would not have been foreseen at the time of writing the policies; - exposure based methods are used to assess Covid-19 loss of profits reserves, based on policy terms and limits and propensity to claim assumptions. - simplified methods like scaling based on exposure measures for smaller territories; and - discontinued and inwards reinsurance businesses are either a fixed percentage of case outstanding or a fixed amount.

+The premium provision uses realistic business planning assumptions relating to the future accident year period, adjusted if necessary to ensure no credit is taken for material planned future actions.